waynegramlich/homebrew_rosbot/README.md

 * [Dual Slot Encoders](https://github.com/waynegramlich/dual_slot_encoders).
     The dual slot encoders PCB provides a quadrature encoder using a couple of optical interrupter slot sensors.
-A encode disk is needed to complete the system.
+An encoder disk is needed to complete the system.

 * Bus based PCBS: